peterwittek/somoclu/README.md

     --with-cuda=/path/to/cuda           Set path for CUDA

 Somoclu looks for CUDA in /usr/local/cuda.
 If your installation is not there, then specify the path with this parameter.
 If you do not want CUDA enabled, set the parameter to ```--without-cuda```.

+Compilation & Installation on Windows
+==
+Use the `somoclu.sln ` under src/Windows/somoclu as an example visual studio 2013 solution.
+Modify the CUDA version or VC compiler version according to your needs.

+The default solution enables all of openmp, mpi and CUDA.
+The default MPI installation path is `C:\Program Files\Microsoft MPI`, modify the settings if yours is in a different path.
+The configuration default CUDA version is CUDA 6.5.
+Disable MPI by undefine `HAVE_MPI` macro in the settings.

+The usage is identical to the linux version through command line (see above).

 Acknowledgment
 ==